What is supraventricular tachycardia?

 What are the symptoms of supraventricular tachycardia?

 You may not have any symptoms if you have SVT.
-Symptoms may vary based on how long the tachycardia lasts and how fast it is.
+Symptoms may vary based on how long the tachycardia lasts and how fast the heart rate is.
 Common symptoms include:

 - Chest discomfort